Removals to New Zealand

 When it comes to any type of house move, planning and preparation are the most important things you should consider, and this is particularly important when you are moving overseas.

 The best advice that we can give you when it comes to removals to New Zealand is to start planning everything early.
-Do not leave everything until the last minute otherwise, you could find that you forget something important.
+Don’t leave everything until the last minute: otherwise, you could find that you have forgotten something important.

 We would recommend that you begin by booking your initial free home survey with us at least 3-6 months before you plan to move.
 Whilst we do our best to accommodate last minute and urgent moves, your relocation will be a lot smoother and stress free if you have time to prepare in advance.

-We are confident that you’ll find your quote from United Removals to be very competitive and can be assured that standards of service are second to none.
+We are confident that you’ll find your quote from United Removals to be very competitive.
+What’s more, we specialise in international removals and are excellently reviewed, so you can be assured you’ll receive a service of the highest quality.

 In recent years, shipping costs have increased so you may want to keep this in mind when you consider what you want to take with you to New Zealand and what you can leave behind.
 However, it isn’t all bad news; remember it becomes relatively cheaper as you ship more.